Xinyi-UW/510_farmbeats_page2/README.md

 # Getting Started with previous code

-# Cuz I gitignored node_modules, so you need to download node_modules using below command
+# Cuz I gitignored node_modules, so you need to download node_modules by below command

 npm install react-scripts